 Closed on Mon

 You’ll smell Birds of Paradise Gelato Boutique before you see it.
-The inviting heady aroma of their thyme-flavoured cone wafts through the air and has proved to draw in crowds far and wide.
+The heady inviting aroma of their thyme-flavoured cone wafts through the air and has proved to draw in crowds from far and wide.
 Plus, there’s a pretty wall for all obligatory Instagram shots of your cone of the day.

 The Strawberry Basil was delightfully light and not as sweet as I thought it would be while Pandan would satisfy anyone craving something full-bodied and local.
-My favourite, though, had to be White Chrysanthemum.
-I mean, I haven’t even mentioned Mango Sorbet, Pistachio, Basil, and Lychee Raspberry.
+My favourite, though, has to be White Chrysanthemum.
+I haven’t even mentioned Mango Sorbet, Pistachio, Basil and Lychee Raspberry which are just some of the crowd pleasers here.

 +65 9678 6092